intel/scikit-learn-intelex/doc/sources/quick-start.rst

 .. contents:: :local:

-.. tip:: To prevent version conflicts, we recommend to create and activate a new environment for |intelex|.
+.. tip:: To prevent version conflicts, we recommend creating and activating a new environment for |intelex|.

 Install from PyPI
 **********************